aws-samples/amazon-omics-tutorials/example-workflows/nf-core/README.md

 ## Step 1: Testing

-Use the steps below to verify execution of these pipelines Amazon Omics as needed.
+Use the steps below to verify execution of these pipelines AWS HealthOmics as needed.
 Data for these tests are currently available in the following regions:

 - us-east-1
 - us-west-2